 Josepha Disenni being referred to in her father's probate file as "l[edigen] St[ands] Marchand des Modes an der Wien im kleinen Königsklosterhause" (A-Wsa, Mag.
 ZG, A2, 2820/1827)

-Regarding Josepha Disenni's fate after 1827 I wrote the following in 2014:
+Regarding Josepha Disenni's fate after 1827, in 2014 I wrote the following:

 I have not yet been able to shed light on Josepha Disenni's life after her father's death and to determine her date of death.
 The fact that she inherited 1,900 gulden in 1827 makes it very likely that she got married at a later time which – owing to the change of her name – makes it difficult to pick up her trace again.
 She turns up in the sources in 1830 as living with her stepsister and her stepmother Theresia Disenni at Wieden No. 473.
 In August 1830, the Vienna Magistrate, which had been unable to determine Josepha Disenni's whereabouts, published a citation in the Wiener Zeitung in which Disenni was requested to come forward on the occasion of the upcoming auction of the house Landstraße 159 (today Schimmelgasse 2-8/2).
 That Disenni was listed as "Satzgläubiger" (hypothecary creditor) of this house shows how she had invested her inheritance.
 It is not yet known if Disenni showed up at the auction, but future research in the Landstraße land registers will probably yield more information on what became of her after 1830.Although the sources covering Viennese citizens become scarce between the end of the Konskriptionsbögen in 1856 and the beginning of the surviving Meldezettel in 1910, historic persons of even the slightest interest rarely escape the scope of modern-day researchers.
 The so-called "Kartei der Ausgeschiedenen" (catalog of discarded persons) in the holdings of the Vienna conscriptiion office provides information about Josepha Disenni's status – she was registered as "Beamtenswaise" – and her addresses.
 In 1856 she was living at Landstraße 665 (today Salesianergasse 23), as of 1857 she resided at Wieden 331 (today Neumanngasse 7).